saadiyaJ/simple_profile/README.md

 <img src="https://github.com/saadiyaJ/simple_profile/blob/main/screenshots/profile_app_gif.gif" alt="App Demo" width="200" height="350">

 ## Introduction
-This is a beginner-level Flutter project that demonstrates the use of basic flutter widgets and assets management and styling.
+This is a beginner-level Flutter project that demonstrates learning the use of basic flutter widgets and assets management and styling.
-This is a beginner-level Flutter App project.
-Through this app I learned how to:

-assets management.
-styling.

 ## Screenshots